songcui/PythonLibRecommendationSystem/README.md

 ...... <br />

 1. method "qr" in qrlatentfactor.py builds up and optimize the qr matrix factorization model where we assume rating[user i, item j] = transpose(p[user i, :])*q[item j,:]. p[user i,:] and q[item j,:] are vectors with dimension 1 * k. k represents the number of hidden dimensions which is set by the user.
-In the optimization stage, we are trying to minimize the following cost function with L2 regularization on the parameters p and q:
+In the optimization stage, we are trying to minimize the following cost function with L2 regularization on the parameters p and q: <br />
 cost function = sum_{x} (rating[user i, item j] - transpose(p[user i, :]) * q[item j,:])^{2} + lamda1 transpose(p[user i, :]) * p[user i, :] +  lamda2 transpose(q[item j, :]) * p[item j, :]